-IKEA Social Initiative was formed in 2005 to address the company’s commitment to investments in social programmes on a global level.
+IKEA Foundation (formerly referred to as IKEA Social Initiative) was formed in 2005 to address the company’s commitment to investments in social programmes on a global level.
 What once started as IKEA’s fight against child labour in the supply chain has developed into a broad commitment “to create a better everyday life for the many” children.

-IKEA Social Initiatives mission is to improve the rights and life opportunities of the many children - creating substantial and lasting change.
-Our main partners are the two leading global organisations for children's rights, UNICEF and Save the Children.
+IKEA Foundation mission is to improve the rights and life opportunities of the many children - creating substantial and lasting change.
+Our main partners are the two leading global organizations for children's rights, UNICEF and Save the Children.

 In the mid 1990s, IKEA and many other companies became acutely aware of wide-spread child labour in South Asia.
 This was the starting point for IKEA’s fight against child labour in the supply chain.
 As a first step, IKEA worked with Save the Children to help formulate a child labour code of conduct, "The IKEA Way on Preventing Child Labour," which clearly states that all actions taken shall be in the best interests of the child.
 With that in mind, IKEA knew it was not enough to simply monitor compliance at IKEA suppliers but wanted to extend its commitment to the communities beyond the factory gates.

-The IKEA Social Initiative is focused on children's right to a healthy and secure childhood with access to quality education.
-Our main partners are the two leading global organisations for children's rights, UNICEF and Save the Children.
+The IKEA Foundation is focused on children's right to a healthy and secure childhood with access to quality education.
+Our main partners are the two leading global organizations for children's rights, UNICEF and Save the Children.

-IKEA Social Initiative shares common values with its partners and those values begin with children.
-The IKEA Social Initiative invests in a range of programmes with a holistic approach to create a substantial and lasting change in the lives of children and women; improving their health, enabling access to a quality education for children, and empowering women to create a better future for themselves and their communities.
+IKEA Foundation shares common values with its partners and those values begin with children.
+The IKEA Foundation invests in a range of programs with a holistic approach to create a substantial and lasting change in the lives of children and women; improving their health, enabling access to a quality education for children, and empowering women to create a better future for themselves and their communities.

 We are in this for the long haul with substantial and long-term investments in children, believing that we must work for the many children, and the needs of the children who are most in need must be addressed.

-The IKEA Social Initiative believes that many small steps yield big results and takes its lead from IKEA’s core values in striving to invest in simple, cost effective and meaningful approaches.
+The IKEA Foundation believes that many small steps yield big results and takes its lead from IKEA’s core values in striving to invest in simple, cost effective and meaningful approaches.

-IKEA Social Initiative has chosen to concentrate its long-term commitments on South Asia, and especially India, where the needs of children and women are great, and where IKEA has long business experience.
+IKEA Foundation has chosen to concentrate its long-term commitments on South Asia, and especially India, where the needs of children and women are great, and where IKEA has long business experience.